sanghaibiraj/DeribitTest_TradeManagementSystem/readme.md

 - **Place Order**: Provide instrument name, side (`buy`/`sell`), amount, and price.
 - **Modify Order**: Modify an existing order by providing the `order_id`, new amount, and price.
 - **Cancel Order**: Cancel an order by providing its `order_id`.
+- **Get All Orders**: Fetch and display all open orders for a specific instrument, beautified using **fmt** for readability.
-- **Get Account Summary**: Fetch and display account balance and equity details.
+- **Get Account Summary**: Fetch and display account balance and equity details, with colorful output.
 - **Get Current Positions**: List all open positions.
 - **Get Order Book**: View the top 10 levels of the order book for an instrument.
 - **Start WebSocket Server**:
    - Connect to Deribit WebSocket API and subscribe to real-time updates.
    - Broadcast updates to WebSocket clients connected to the server.
-- **Get All Orders**: List all open orders for a specific instrument.

 ---